isabella232/limitless-flows-blueprint/blueprint/index.md

 ![Limitless SmartCrowd status change event](images/030.png "Limitless SmartCrowd status change event")

 :::primary
-: The use of the Limitless GigCX flows has no impact on Cloud Analytics or reporting.
+The use of the Limitless GigCX flows has no impact on Cloud Analytics or reporting.
 :::

 ## Other considerations

 - ***Flow Outcomes*** - The blueprint does not contain flow Outcomes to avoid validation errors on import.
 Consider what Flow Outcomes you want and introduce these to Flow.

 ## Additional resources

 - [https://developer.genesys.cloud/api/](https://developer.genesys.cloud/api/ "Goes to the APIs page") in the Genesys Cloud Developer Center
 - [https://github.com/GenesysCloudBlueprints/limitless-flows-blueprint](https://github.com/GenesysCloudBlueprints/limitless-flows-blueprint "Goes to the Limitless blueprint repository") in Github
+- [Import or export a data action for integrations](https://help.mypurecloud.com/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center
+- [Import or export a flow](https://help.mypurecloud.com/?p=2730 "Goes to the Import or export a flow article") in the Genesys Cloud Resource Center